GithubUserAccountAmazing/HashCheck/README.md

 ![image](https://github.com/originates/HashCheck-and-Run/blob/main/hashcheck.png)

-This is a program that uses AHK to call PowerShell to call VBscript to open a single instance excel file (after verifying the sha256 of the excel file!) which itself can then run a Workbook_Open vba script.
+This is a program that uses AHK to call PowerShell to call VBscript to open a single instance excel file (after verifying the sha256 of the excel file!) which itself can then run a Workbook_Open VBA script.

 This program has some interesting features and benefits: